Fugazi (album): Critical reception

 As Marillion used ten different studios to record the album and the line-up had undergone a change, Fugazi proved to be a slightly incoherent follow-up to Script for a Jester's Tear, which was noticed in the retrospective review by John Franck of AllMusic.
-Nevertheless, he awarded the album a 4-star rating, singling out such songs as "Assassing", "Incubus", and "Fugazi".
+He awarded the album a four-star rating, singling out such songs as "Assassing", "Incubus", and "Fugazi".

 Writing for Ultimate Classic Rock, Eduardo Rivadavia observed:

 Fugazi proved just as diverse, ambitious, even preposterous (in the best possible prog-rock sense) as Script.
 They matched epic, complex musicianship with oblique wordplay to perfection on the likes of "Assassing", "Jigsaw", "Incubus", and the title track – all of which would become perennial concert favorites for years to come.
 If anything, the new album was, at once, more polished (in terms of both production standards and song arrangements) and a tad less consistent than its predecessor, unquestionably falling short of heightened expectations on the somewhat less-than-stellar "Emerald Lies" and certainly the subpar "She Chameleon".

 Commercial performance

 Fugazi reached number 5 in the UK Albums Chart, spending a total of 20 weeks there.
 It was certified Gold by the BPI on 9 July 1985 for sales in excess of 100,000 copies.
-The album produced two singles which became Top 30 hits, "Punch and Judy" (UK no. 29) and "Assassing" (UK no. 22).
+The album produced two singles which became top 30 hits, "Punch and Judy" (UK no. 29) and "Assassing" (UK no. 22).

 Formats and reissues

 The album was initially released on LP, 12" picture disc and cassette.
 The first CD issue appeared sometime afterwards.

 As part of a series of Marillion's first eight studio albums, EMI Records re-released Fugazi on 23 February 1998 with 24-bit digital remastered sound and a second disc containing bonus tracks.
 The remastered version was also made available without the bonus disc in 2000 and again in 2005 as a Japanese mini-LP replica.

 A new 180g heavy-weight vinyl pressing identical to the original 1984 edition was released in 2012.

-On August 31st 2021, a deluxe edition of Fugazi was released via Parlophone as a 3CD/Blu-ray set along with a 4LP boxed version.
-The deluxe edition includes a completely new remix of the original studio album and a live concert recorded in Montreal, Canada on June 20th 1984 (which had previously been partially available on Real to Reel), as well as, on the Blu-ray disc, new high-resolution stereo and 5.1 surround remixes by Avril Mackintosh and Andy Bradfield.
+On 31 August 2021 a deluxe edition of Fugazi was released via Parlophone as a 3CD/Blu-ray set along with a 4LP boxed version.
+The deluxe edition includes a completely new remix of the original studio album and a live concert recorded in Montreal, Canada on 20 June 1984 (which had previously been partially available on Real to Reel), as well as, on the Blu-ray disc, new high-resolution stereo and 5.1 surround remixes by Avril Mackintosh and Andy Bradfield.
 The set also includes a 'making of' documentary containing interviews with all then band members as well as their track by track breakdowns of the genesis of each of the songs.
 Also included is a live concert from 1984 that was filmed and broadcast by Swiss TV.